 Keep in mind that your digital storefront should be treated just like your brick-and-mortar storefront.
 As I’ve said, it is a direct representation of your business.
 This is the first thing that your customers see about your business.
 You need to build trust before a potential customer makes a purchase, book a call, or schedule an appointment.

-Here are some things you should on your digital storefront to boost credibility.
+Here are some things you should add to your digital storefront to boost credibility.

 - Valid and updated social media profiles